 Somehow the boys stayed silent, weeping quietly.
 Mama smothered Edwin’s cries.
 Pain shot up the back of Grinda’s neck from the fall.
 Jacob was still cradled in her arms, head pressed hard into her breasts.
 Thankfully uninjured, but in terrible danger.
 They were out in the open.
 All the barbarians had to do was turn.

 Bodies lay on the road, fallen where they died.
-Grinda turned Billy’s face away—too late; he was already ashen-faced and trembling.
+Grinda turned Billy’s face away—too late.
+He had seen the carnage, ashen-faced and trembling.
 Her tongue stuck to the roof of her mouth, unable to find words of comfort.

 They were trapped.